 Your social brand should be the crossroad between your point of view and the values of your audience.

-You can break your social media brand up into three parts and approach it from this perspective:
+Divide your social media brand up into three parts and approach it from this perspective:

-Create content that invites the reader to interact with you by commenting and sharing posts on their own feeds.
+Create content that invites the reader to interact with you by commenting and sharing posts on their feeds.

-Don’t oversell your brand; this might repel the audience and they will unsubscribe faster than you think.
+Don’t oversell your brand; this might repel the audience, and they will unsubscribe faster than you think.

 #2 – Keep it active

 It’s challenging to keep social media accounts up-to-date, especially if you are working as a full-time agent.

 You might not have enough time in the day or feel that you don’t have any good ideas for content.